Par Ève-Marie Montfort

 Le travail de KMVH part d’une quête d’identité à travers les valeurs culturelles et l’assimilation à un territoire.
 Ses œuvres questionnent les confrontations culturelles et géographiques, ainsi que les rapports sociaux entre personnes issues d’horizons différents.
 Par cela, l’artiste souligne les difficultés rencontrées lors d’échanges interculturels abordant la notion de processus d’acculturation parle corps performé et la parole échangée.

-Solo exhibition, Bibliothèque universitaire Droit-Lettres / Campus du Moufia, Saint-Denis de La Réunion, from the 06/02/2023 to the 13/07/2023, Esther Hoareau
+Group exhibition, Bibliothèque universitaire Droit-Lettres / Campus du Moufia, Saint-Denis La Réunion, from the 20/08/2024 to the 04/07/2025, Kid Kréol & Boogie

-Solo exhibition, Cité des Arts de la Réunion / Banyan, Saint-Denis de La Réunion, from the 22/04/2023 to the 10/06/2023, Soleïman Badat
+Group exhibition, Cité des Arts de la Réunion, Saint-Denis de La Réunion, from the 02/11/2024 to the 01/03/2025, Christiane Fath, Migline Paroumanou

 Represented by Aedaen Gallery, Strasbourg // Opus Art Réunion